murp9702/mealsForMiles/src/pages/pricing/index.md

         - Recipes are kept on file so you can use it for every adventure!
       plan: 'Recipe Development '
       price: '30.00'
+    - description: 'Have your own recipe but need the ingredients? '
+      items:
+        - We offer a variety of ingredients at wholesale prices
+        - Order the exact quantity that you need.
+No more waste or leftovers!
+        - Contact us for a list of ingredients and prices
+      plan: 'Section Hike '
+      price: ''
     - description: >-
         We provide you with custom recipes and the materials for you to assemble your meals.